davekinkead/philosophy/Democratic Authority and the Boundary Problem.md

 "In order to create a “districted” solution in a world of more-or-less continuous population, however, boundary lines between districts will have to be drawn in more-or-less arbitrary ways—or, at least, in ways no longer guided simply by “natural” facts about who will inevitably interact with whom." p332

-"If existing political boundaries fail to reflect “morally respectable” solu- tions to the problem of the need for localized justice, why should we take the legitimate territorial jurisdictions of existing states or the genuine political obligations of their claimed subjects to be determined by such a morally tainted process?" p332
+"If existing political boundaries fail to reflect “morally respectable” solutions to the problem of the need for localized justice, why should we take the legitimate territorial jurisdictions of existing states or the genuine political obligations of their claimed subjects to be determined by such a morally tainted process?" p332

 "Kantian option, one state looks to be as good as another for first-stage purposes (within obvious limits); what is called for by the first-stage argument is only membership in a state (with a certain acceptable structure), not membership in any particular established state." p333